Prohibition in the United States: Crime

 It is difficult to draw conclusions about Prohibition's effect on crime at the national level, as there were no uniform national statistics gathered about crime prior to 1930.
 It has been argued that organized crime received a major boost from Prohibition.
 For example, one study found that organized crime in Chicago tripled during Prohibition.
-Mafia groups and other criminal organizations and gangs had mostly limited their activities to prostitution, gambling, and theft until 1920, when organized "rum-running" or bootlegging emerged in response to Prohibition.
-A profitable, often violent, black market for alcohol flourished.
+Local criminal organizations had mostly limited their activities to prostitution, gambling, and theft until 1920, when organized "rum-running" or bootlegging emerged in response to Prohibition because a new, highly profitable black market for alcohol had emerged.
 Prohibition provided a financial basis for organized crime to flourish.

 In one study of more than 30 major U.S. cities during the Prohibition years of 1920 and 1921, the number of crimes increased by 24%.
 Additionally, theft and burglaries increased by 9%, homicides by 13%, assaults and battery rose by 13%, drug addiction by 45%, and police department costs rose by 11.4%.
 This was largely the result of "black-market violence" and the diversion of law enforcement resources elsewhere.
 Despite the Prohibition movement's hope that outlawing alcohol would reduce crime, the reality was that the Volstead Act led to higher crime rates than were experienced prior to Prohibition and the establishment of a black market dominated by criminal organizations.

 A 2016 NBER paper showed that South Carolina counties that enacted and enforced prohibition had homicide rates increase by about 30 to 60 percent relative to counties that did not enforce prohibition.
 A 2009 study found an increase in homicides in Chicago during Prohibition.
 However, some scholars have attributed the crime during the Prohibition era to increased urbanization, rather than to the criminalization of alcohol use.
 In some cities, such as New York City, crime rates decreased during the Prohibition era.
 Crime rates overall declined from the period of 1849 to 1951, making this decrease in crime during the Prohibition period less likely to be attributed to the criminalization of alcohol alone.